statelyai/xstate/packages/xstate-react/README.md

 ### `useInterpret(machine, options?, observer?)`

 A React hook that returns the `service` created from the `machine` with the `options`, if specified.
+It starts the service and runs it for the lifetime of the component.

 It also sets up a subscription to the `service` with the `observer`, if provided.

-It starts the service and runs it for the lifetime of the component.
-Similar to using `useMachine`, but with an observer.
+Using `useInterpret` is useful when you want to minimise re-renders.
+Where `useMachine` flushes each update from the machine to the component, but `useInterpret` returns a static reference which never causes a render.

+To use a piece of state from the service inside a render, you'll need to use `useSelector` to subscribe to it.

 _Since 1.3.0_